entando/entando-docs/vuepress/docs/v6.3/docs/reference/entando-apis.md

 ```
 4b.
 To disable the swagger UI, remove `swagger` from the value.

-5. Reset the deployment `spec.replicas` back to 1.
+5. (Optional) Reset the deployment `spec.replicas` back to 1.

-6. Save the edited deployment to apply the change.
+6. Save the deployment to apply the change.

 ## How to find your client secret
 You'll need your client credentials to execute the Entando APIs.